ALI11-2000/RV_core/README.md

 ```bash
 makerchip --vcd dump.vcd viz.tlv
 ```
-For the above command we get the following output.
+For the above command, we get the following output.

 ![Output of the Makerchip](./output.png)